 Tiger Bay Blues – Book Five in the Brothers and Lovers series

 Pontypridd 1930.
-At eighteen Edyth is the ‘plain, intelligent’ one of Harry and Sali Evans’s five daughters, until a chance meeting with handsome curate Peter Slater throws her life into turmoil.
-Head over heels in love, she sacrifices her own ambitions of a college education and career, and defies her parents’ opposition to help Peter realise his dream of running his own parish.
-The church sends Peter to Butetown, a dockland area of Cardiff, commonly known as Tiger Bay.
-There Edyth and Peter encounter rich cultures from all corners of the world, cultures that flourish despite desperate poverty and the Depression.
-It is a society where creed, language and skin colour of skin are irrelevant – provided the borders that separate Tiger Bay from the city aren’t crossed.
-Then Edyth discovers exactly why her parents were so opposed to her marriage.
+At eighteen Edyth is the “plain, intelligent” one of Harry and Sali Evans’s five daughters, until a chance meeting with handsome curate Peter Slater throws her life into turmoil.
+Head over heels in love, she sacrifices her ambition of a college education and defies her parents’ opposition, to help Peter realise his dream of running his own parish.
+The church sends Peter to Butetown, a dockland area of Cardiff commonly known as Tiger Bay.
+There Edyth and Peter encounter rich cultures from all corners of the world, cultures that flourish despite the desperate poverty of the Depression.
+It is a society where creed, language and the colour of skin are irrelevant – provided the borders that separate Tiger Bay from the city aren’t crossed.
+There Edyth discovers exactly why her parents were so opposed to her marriage.
 Peter has a dark secret that has not only blighted his life but also hers.
 A secret that threatens to destroy her love and, ultimately their marriage.

 Tiger Ragtime – Book Six in the Brothers and Lovers series

 Judy Hamilton was born in the Cardiff docklands.
-Homeless after the death of her grandmother, she finds friendship, work and lodgings with Edyth Slater, above her bakery in Cardiff’s colourful Tiger Bay.
-While attempting to make her way in a vibrant and complex society, Judy dreams of one day becoming a successful singer and actress.
+Homeless after the death of her grandmother, she finds friendship, work and lodgings with Edyth Slater, above her bakery in Cardiff’s colourful Tiger Bay, while nurturing her dream of becoming a singer and actress.

-Restless and anxious to make his fortune, David Ellis leaves his brothers and sisters behind him on their isolated Breconshire farm.
-He is ready to embark on a new, more exciting life and is willing to do whatever it takes to find success.
+Restless, anxious to make his fortune, David Ellis leaves his brothers and sisters on their isolated Breconshire farm.
+Ready to embark on a new, exciting life he is willing to do whatever it takes to find success.

-The enterprising natives of Tiger Bay manage to make a living from those rich enough to remain unscathed by the depression of the 1930s.
-Flouting the law, they open illegal casinos and nightclubs to cater for those who can still afford a good time.
-None are more ruthless than Aled James.
-With Aled’s help, Judy finally breaks into the glittering paste and cardboard world of the city’s nightclubs and theatres, but Aled demands a high price for his assistance.
-David and Judy soon discover that even with a pocketful of money, the life they’d dreamed of living come at a higher cost than either of them are prepared to pay …
+The enterprising natives of Tiger Bay cultivate the rich who’ve remained unscathed by the 1930’s depression.
+Flouting the law, they open illegal casinos and nightclubs to cater for those who can pay for a good time.
+None are more ruthless than Aled James and with Aled’s help, Judy finally breaks into the glittering paste and cardboard world of the city’s nightclubs and theatres, but Aled demands a high price for his help and David and Judy discover the lives they’d dreamed of living come at a higher cost than either of them are prepared to pay …

 ‘Collier has a gift for bringing her characters to life that will keep the reader engrossed until the end’ – Daily Mail